Simon Calder’s ‘Ask me Anything’: the Independent’s Travel Correspondent will answer your questions live

 Simon Calder’s green list review ‘Ask me Anything’: the Independent’s travel expert answers your questions

-Travel industry bosses have cited data on coronavirus infection rates and vaccination programmes to demand that many more nations – as well as individual islands – should be rated “green”.
+The removal of Portugal leaves just Gibraltar and Iceland as viable destinations for Britons, although those visiting Iceland must be double vaccinated.

-Malta, the Balearic Islands of Spain and a sprinkling of Greek islands are prime candidates for inclusion.
+Travel bosses reacted furiously, with easyJet chief Johan Lundgren calling it “a huge blow”.

-Today at 5pm, before the green list review tomorrow, I’ll be on hand to answer your travel questions live from Gibraltar about the upcoming traffic light changes – from which might make the green list to top tips about planning a summer holiday escape.
+Today at 5pm I’ll be on hand to answer your travel questions about the traffic light changes.

 Register to submit your question in the comments below.
 If you’re not already a member, click “sign up” in the comments box to leave your question.